provena/provena-python-client/README.md

 ### How to get started with Poetry

-1) Run the Command: `curl -sSL https://install.python-poetry.org | python3 -`
+1) Run the Command: `curl -sSL https://install.python-poetry.org | python3 -`.
-2) Check if poetry was succesfully installed by running `poetry --version`
+2) Check if poetry was successfully installed by running `poetry --version`.
 3) You should now have be able to see your poetry version successfully.
+4) Now run the command `poetry shell`.
+This  will activate the poetry virtual environment for you.
+5) Now finally run the command `poetry install`.
+This will install all dependencies defined within pyproject.toml.

 ### My Poetry Installation is not being detected?
 1) This means that your PATH variable does not include the Poetry directory.
-2) Open your .bashrc file, using the command `nano ~/.bashrc`
+2) Open your .bashrc file, using the command `nano ~/.bashrc`.
-3) Add the following line at the end of the file, `export PATH= "$HOME/.local/bin:$PATH"`
+3) Add the following line at the end of the file, `export PATH= "$HOME/.local/bin:$PATH"`.
-4) Reload your .bashrc file, using the command `source ~/.bashrc`
+4) Reload your .bashrc file, using the command `source ~/.bashrc`.
-5) Verify that your poetry is now running, using the command `poetry --version`
+5) Verify that your poetry is now running, using the command `poetry --version`.

 ## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+TODO

 ## License

-`provenaclient` was created by Parth Kulkarni.
-Parth Kulkarni retains all rights to the source and it may not be reproduced, distributed, or used to create derivative works.
+`provenaclient` was created by Provena Development Team (CSIRO).
+Provena Development Team (CSIRO) retains all rights to the source and it may not be reproduced, distributed, or used to create derivative works.

 ## Credits